 1. Bellows Pockets

-This type of pocket has a centre box pleat or inverted pleat that expands when the pocket is used.
-Also called Safari pocket.
+This type of pocket has a center box pleat or inverted pleat that expands when the pocket is used—also called Safari pocket.
 This pleat can be at the center of the pocket or along the sides.
 This is a type of expandable pocket.

 2. Besom Pocket